Medicare and Long Term Care

 Long term care insurance pays for care in your home, assisted living facility, community-based care center, nursing home, and more.
 This includes assistance with daily activities such as eating, bathing, dressing, transferring, toileting, and continence.

 Many policies begin coverage when an individual is unable to perform two out of six of these activities of daily living (ADLs) or is cognitively impaired (such as Dementia and Alzheimer’s).

 Learn more about the differences of Medicare and long term care and how you can protect your family and your assets by planning now.

-Use our quote calculator to discover how much long term care coverage costs for you and your spouse (if applicable).
+Request a quote to discover how much long term care coverage costs for you and your spouse (if applicable).